Photo by Priscilla Du Preez, Unsplash.

-Before someone corrects me, know that I actually meant to write “out standing” (two words) and not “outstanding.”
+Before someone corrects me, know that I actually meant to write “out standing” (two words).
+Not “outstanding.”
 More on that further down in this post. 🙂

-I wasn’t going to write a post about free speech today, but I did plan to write one at some point, so I’ve decided to go ahead and get this out of the way.
-It’s sort of long, so I’ve broken it into sections, to make it easy to digest…or to skim and skip around.
+I wasn’t going to write a post about free speech today.
+At some point, yes.
+But I’ve decided to go ahead and get this out of the way.
+It’s sort of long, so I’ve broken it into sections, to make it easy to digest.

 Free Speech Obsession

-The West these days seems obsessed with free speech, and many people seem to believe that the concept is all encompassing.
+The West these days seems obsessed with free speech.
+Many people seem to believe that the concept is all-encompassing.
 They expect to be able to say whatever they want, whenever they want, wherever they want.
 Carte blanche is their right, or so they think.

 First of all, I’m not depriving anyone of free speech.
 I’m merely denying a few of them this particular venue, and by doing so, I’m exercising my freedom.
 Doesn’t anyone ever think about that?
 About the freedom NOT to host your comments?

 I can’t really curtail free speech.
-The real enforcers are not channel owners on Disqus.
+The real enforcers are not the channel owners on Disqus.

 A government can literally shut down free speech, using a wide range of tactics, up to and including the execution of dissidents.
 Unless you are the government, or a ruthless, violent vigilante, you are not in a position to deprive anyone of his or her right to free expression.